1. Getting started with Python#

 jupyter lab # or jupyter-lab, depending on the system

-This should launch the JupyterLab server and open the corresponding web app in the default web browser.
+This should launch the JupyterLab server and open the corresponding app in our favourite web browser.

 Note

-Some commercial cloud-hosted instances or forks of the open-source JupyterLab project are available on the market, but we endorse none of them (even though they might be provided gratis, there are always strings attached).
-It is best to run our applications locally, where we are free to be in full control over the software environment (and can also work with it when we have no internet access).
+Some commercial cloud-hosted instances or forks of the open-source JupyterLab project are available on the market, but we endorse none of them; even though they might be provided gratis, there are always strings attached.
+It is best to run our applications locally, where we are free to be in full control over the software environment.
+Contrary to the former solution, we do not have to remain on-line to use it.

 print("G'day!")